-Graffiti was documented reading “Defend Austin’s Targeted Three!” and “Garret Foster Lives on in the Struggle!”on the bridge over the Arapuim River that connects the municipalities of São João da Ponte and Varzelândia in the state of Minas Gerais.
+Graffiti was documented reading, “Defend Austin’s Targeted Three!” and “Garrett Foster Lives on in the Struggle!” on the bridge over the Arapuim River that connects the municipalities of São João da Ponte and Varzelândia in the state of Minas Gerais.

 Additionally, graffiti was seen on the bridge over the São Francisco River in solidarity with political prisoners in India reading, “Freedom for the Political Prisoners of India!” and “Freedom for Varavara Rao and GN Saibaba!”

 Graffiti signed by the Popular Revolutionary Student Movement was seen in Porto Velho, Rondônia reading, “Down with the Precariousness and Privatization of Education!
 Against Distance Learning and Remote Education!”

 The Defense Front of the People’s Struggle released a statement commemorating the one-year anniversary of the popular rebellion in response to the government’s attempt to end fuel subsidies as well as other austerity measures.
 They contrast “Red October,” the combative demonstrations that saw a massive general strike, fights with police in the streets, and the blockade of major roads and highways that paralyzed the country’s economy, with “Pink October,” the opportunist leadership of various trade union, indigenous, and peasant organizations that tried to steer the popular rebellion into participation in elections.

 The Popular Student Movement (MEP) held a solidarity action with the peasant struggle for land led by the League of Poor Peasants (LCP) in Brazil with banners reading, “From Mexico to Brazil, Long Live the Fight for Land, Solidarity with the Tiago dos Santos Camp” and “Stop the Aggression Against the LCP!”